— This article was updated in February, 2020 —

 Utah State Guide

-The third state we are comparing in this trio is also the least oriented towards retirement.
+Utah is the youngest of these 4 states and perhaps (so far), the least oriented towards retirement.
 It has a younger and fast growing population and a vital economy (along with a lot of tourism).
 Utah also has a significant (60% according to Wikipedia) population that belong to The Church of Jesus Christ of Latter-day Saints (LDS Church), which many non-Mormons feel uncomfortable about.
 That concentration varies by area – it is much less in resort towns like Park City and booming retirement towns like St. George.
-Much of the state is uninhabited, with population centered within an hour of so of Salt Lake City.
+Much of the state is uninhabited, with most of the population centered within an hour of so of Salt Lake City.

 Comparisons and Observations

-- Arizona is by far the most popular state for retirement of the three.
-Topretirements has reviews of 32 retirement towns for Arizona, but only 9 towns each for Utah and New Mexico.
-Our site has reviews of over 150 Arizona active adult or 55+ communities, compared to 34 in New Mexico and 25 in Utah.
+Arizona is by far the most popular state for retirement of the four.
+Topretirements has reviews of 37 retirement towns for Arizona, but only 14 towns each for New Mexico, 10 in Utah, and 8 in Nevada.
+Our site has reviews of over 150 Arizona active adult or 55+ communities, compared to 60 in Nevada, 50 in New Mexico and 40 in Utah.

-- From a tax standpoint for retirees AZ also comes up tops, with no tax on Social Security and the lowest income tax (although the highest property tax rate).
+From a tax standpoint for retirees Nevada is the best choice, since it has no income tax.
+Arizona is next, with no tax on Social Security and the lowest income tax (although the highest property tax rate).

 For further reference: